phac-nml/biohansel/docs/source/user-docs/subtyping_schemes.rst

 | 1.1.1   | 77889        | T             | C             |
 +---------+--------------+---------------+---------------+

 The positive base is the base found in the middle of the k-mer and it corresponds to the subtype of the sample.
 The negative base is the base found in all other samples.
 Both are equally important for the program to function properly so it is essential that they are properly defined.

 |
 13. Create the subtyping scheme with all of the information obtained.
 The SNP column shows the exact position that the SNP is found in the reference genome.
-This spot can be made into a 33-mer tile used in the scheme by recording 16 bases on each side of the SNP such that the SNP is in position 17 of the 33-mer.
+This spot can be made into a 33-mer k-mer used in the scheme by recording 16 bases on each side of the SNP such that the SNP is in position 17 of the 33-mer.

 A python script can be written to do this such that it creates 33-mers from the reference genome.
 Keep in mind that most of them will be of the negative variety and the positive k-mer pair will need to be created in the next step.

 |
 14. Finish the subtyping scheme by making sure that each carefully crafted 33-mer has a positive and negative pair attached to the correct subtype.
 This can be done also using a script (currently being worked on) or the following method:

     1. Paste the 33-mers into the correct location in the FEHT filtered output spreadsheet next to the corresponding SNPs.

     2. The 33 bp sequences are expanded using TextWrangler (replace [A,T,C,G] by the same base+tab), then pasted back into excel, in 33 adjacent columns.

     3. Replace the 17th column (middle one) with the positive base column, and collapse the 33 columns into one by removing the tabs in text wrangler.

-    4. Paste back into Excel as the list of “positive tiles”.
+    4. Paste back into Excel as the list of “positive k-mers”.

-    5. Replace the middle column by the negative base column and repeat the same procedure to obtain the list of “negative tiles”.
+    5. Replace the middle column by the negative base column and repeat the same procedure to obtain the list of “negative k-mers”.

 |
 15. Create a FASTA file following the K-mer structure found below.
 Make sure that the headers and sequences are on separate lines.
 The order of the files in the scheme does not matter for biohansel input.

 It is important that the K-mers follow the exact format or the analysis will generate errors and potentially fail.
 They should all be the same size with position 17 (or the middle position if using a smaller k-mer size) containing the SNP.

 |
 K-mer_Structure